Verdagon/Vale/docs/regions/Regions.md

 actually, maybe not. we know whether the callee region is in a specific custom region. if it is we copy. if we handed in our own, we just do the refreshing of the generations. we could do a runtime test. if theyre different, but theyre both malloc, we can call mimalloc merge or something.

-as tricky as this is, i think this is actually orthogonal to whether its considered a generic param or not. if it did affect things, it would be that we can transmute from contains-raw to contains-gen. that suggests theyre the same type in the end.
+as tricky as this is, i think this is actually orthogonal to whether its considered a generic param or not. if it did affect things, it would be that we can transmute from contains-raw to contains-gen. that suggests theyre the same type in the end. but thats an optional optimization, kind of. should it really dictate how the frontend works?

 but perhaps we can just _always_ type-erase regions away in structs. seems like they should always have generations.

- region ref to a Splork containing refs to other things in the Splorks region, that Splork is different than a mut region ref to a Splork containing refs to some other imm region.
+if we're going to be type-erasing/merging away the differences between instantiations with different regions, then this line of thinking is moot. we still dont really know whether to have it as a generic parameter.

+lets just have it for now.

 Whatever we do, we should do it also for functions that _only_ have a default region, so that we're consistent.